rrwick/Badread/README.md

 Badread is a long-read simulator tool that makes – you guessed it – bad reads!
 It can imitate many kinds of problems one might encounter in real read sets: chimeric reads, low-quality regions, systematic basecalling errors and more.

-Badread is pretty good at generating realistic simulated long read sets, but its focus is more on providing users with _control_ over the simulated reads.
-I made Badread for the purpose of testing long read assemblers.
-With it, one can increase the rate of different types of read problems, to see how they affect assembly quality.
+Badread does not try to be best at imitating real long reads (though it's not too bad, see [this comparison between Badread and other long-read simulators](comparison)).
+Rather, it was intended to give users _control_ over the quality of its simulated reads.
+I made Badread for the purpose of testing tools which take long reads as input.
+With it, one can increase the rate of different types of read problems, to see what effect it has.